By Organitek

 11 Common Cannabis Nutrient Deficiencies & How To Correct Them

-In my almost 2 decades of growing cannabis, I have battled (and beaten) every cannabis nutrient deficiency known to man.
+In my over 2 decades of growing cannabis, I have battled (and beaten) every cannabis nutrient deficiency known to man.
 Back when I got started it was very difficult to diagnose and recognize the symptoms of many of the most common weed deficiencies because there was no Google or Reddit to turn to for help.

 Today, the community has come together in an impressive fashion to help each other by sharing tips and solutions previously only available to a handful of expert growers.